Roll20/roll20-character-sheets/D&D_5e_Shaped/ReadMe.md

 * Weapons and Actions will automatically have crit turned on by default.
 * Fixed several bugs - quick melee has "button" printed.
 Melee attacks had an error where no bonuses were being added.
+* Refactor's spells' buttons to match the styling of weapons and actions.

 **30th June 2015**